aasisodiya/general/github/github-analytics/README.md

 ![Github Page](./img/githubpage.png)

-As we have set the `title` as `General Notes`, hence it appears a Title of the page and `description` being set as `Compilations of General Notes on topics like git, aws, linux, ubuntu, scp, vscode, windows, github.` appears just below the title.
+As we have set the `title` as `General Notes`, hence it appears as Title of the page and `description` being set as `Compilations of General Notes on topics like git, aws, linux, ubuntu, scp, vscode, windows, github.` appears just below the title.

 ## Google Analytics Integration